Write for us! Tell us about your favourite places in Spain...or in Europe!

 Madrid is a fairly new city which came to life under Phillip II in the sixteenth century.
 Its main square, the Plaza Mayor is a Renaissance masterpiece.
 It was built in the 17th century.
 This part of Madrid is often referred to as Madrid de los Austrias, or Hapsburg Madrid after the Hapsburg monarchs who built it.

-The Plaza Mayor - this beautiful square was designed not just as a square but as a sort of open air theatre.
+The Plaza Mayor is a beautiful square which was designed not just as a square but as a sort of open air theatre.
 The buildings have balconies facing out onto the square so that various spectacles, ranging from bull-fights to public executions could be viewed.
 Full of bars and restaurants this is a great place for people-watching.

-The Palacio Real - vast, beautiful and full of extravagant displays of wealth.
-Still used for state occasions though the King of Spain now resides in the Zarzuela Palace.
+The Palacio Real is vast, beautiful and full of extravagant displays of wealth.
+It is still used for state occasions though the King of Spain now resides in the Zarzuela Palace.

 The Plaza de la Villa is surrounded by several historic buildings including the Casa Cisneros, a Plateresque style Palace.